vyuh-tech/vyuh/README.md

 ## The Building Blocks

-Vyuh comes with some core building blocks such as:
+The core building blocks that enable all of this include:

 - **Features**: build user-facing functionality in a modular, reusable, atomic manner.
 Features can be composed together to create the entire app or a family